Use cases/Helloprint

 Skills - what the organisation actually built.

-Roughly eighteen production skills, built by the business itself.
+Around eighteen production skills, built by the people who use them.
+Finance, customer experience, quality, operations, design.
 Concrete people, doing concrete work.
-This is the part that proves the model.

 F